-Unless the WAIT option is specified also, the transmission of the data associated with the SEND command is deferred until a later event, such as a syncpoint, occurs.
-This deferred transmission reduces the flows of data by allowing data-flow controls to be transmitted with the data.
+Unless the WAIT option of the SEND command is specified also, the transmission of the data associated with the SEND command is deferred until a later event, such as a sync point, occurs.
+This deferred transmission reduces the flows of data by allowing data flow controls to be transmitted with the data.